RHINO: A large horn antenna for detecting the 21cm global signal: System design

 \subsection{Continuous wave source}

-One of the novel aspects of our calibration scheme is the inclusion of a continuous wave (CW) source.
+One of the novel aspects of our calibration scheme (as far as ground-based 21cm global signal experiments are concerned)\footnote{Continuous wave or `tone' calibration methods have previously been used in a number of related contexts \citep[e.g.][]{bale2016fields, 2021arXiv210305085B}.} is the inclusion of a continuous wave (CW) source.
 This injects a constant tone into the system that has a large amplitude but only occupies a single frequency channel, leaving most of the band unaffected, and barely increasing the total power into the amplifier.
 The CW source is monitored in real-time by a logarithmic power meter to track its stability, and can be tuned to different frequencies on demand.
 For the prototype system, we use an Analog Devices ADF4351 (square wave) synthesiser board attached to an AD8317 power meter via a splitter.
 The CW module is then connected to the receiver system via a combiner, which sums the CW and antenna signals.

 The CW source is intended to provide a continuous time-dependent gain calibration without needing to switch in the calibration loads frequently.
 Switching changes the power levels into the amplifier and introduces different signal paths with different reflection coefficients, potentially reducing the stability of the system.
 The CW source, on the other hand, is always present during normal observing of the sky signal, and so drifts in the overall gain level due to $1/f$ noise can be tracked at all times, without any switching required.
 The addition of another signal path via the combiner does make reflection measurements more complicated however.